Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: SDV Attack Surfaces and Mitigations

+\textbf{S5 - \ac{OTA} Update}: \ac{OTA} updates enable remote software deployment across vehicle components, reducing maintenance costs and recall overhead.
+However, the OTA channel constitutes a safety-critical attack surface, as it requires privileged access to in-vehicle networks and ECUs \cite{halder2020secure}.
+Weak protection of update authenticity, integrity, or confidentiality can allow adversaries to inject or modify firmware during transmission or installation.
+Recent work demonstrates that compromised firmware can be customized and installed remotely, enabling persistent control over infotainment systems \cite{DBLP:journals/virology/CostantinoVM24}.
+In addition, compromised update servers or distribution infrastructures may propagate malicious updates at scale, while insufficient version control exposes vehicles to downgrade and rollback attacks that reintroduce known vulnerabilities \cite{asokan2018assured}. \textbf{\ac{RQ}3} (Section~\ref{sec:lrrq3}) provides a detailed discussion of this topic. \textit{Main Threats:} authentication bypass (\textbf{T1}) \cite{curry2024hacking}; malicious firmware injection via OTA (\textbf{T3}) \cite{halder2020secure}; large-scale distribution of compromised updates (\textbf{T4}) \cite{DBLP:journals/virology/CostantinoVM24}; rollback to vulnerable firmware versions (\textbf{T9}) \cite{asokan2018assured}.

-\item \textbf{S6 - Data Privacy}: Since the advent of \acp{SDV}, large amounts of data are collected by their telematics units for various purposes, including use by \acp{OEM} and third-party entities.
-With rising connectivity in SDVs, data sharing raises privacy concerns as vehicular data includes \ac{PII}~\cite{gazdag2023privacy,pese2019survey} such as the driver's geolocation.
-Attacks on data privacy mainly revolve around the theft of user data by (i) unauthorized entities or (ii) authorized entities with insufficient permissions to access certain data~\cite{pese2023pricar}.
-RQ4 (Section~\ref{sec:lrrq4}) discusses privacy regulation, attacks and defenses in detail.
+\textbf{S6 - Data Privacy}: With the advent of \acp{SDV}, large volumes of data are continuously collected through onboard sensors and telematics units for diagnostics, service provisioning, and monetization by \acp{OEM} and third-party entities.
+As connectivity and data sharing increase, privacy risks intensify, since vehicular data often contains \ac{PII} \cite{gazdag2023privacy,pese2019survey}, including precise geolocation and fine-grained behavioral information.
+Privacy attacks primarily target the misuse or extraction of such data by (i) unauthorized external parties or (ii) authorized entities exceeding their intended access scope or purpose \cite{pese2023pricar}.
+These threats challenge consent, transparency, and regulatory compliance, particularly under data protection frameworks. \textbf{\ac{RQ}4} (Section~\ref{sec:lrrq4}) provides a detailed discussion of this topic. \textit{Main Threats:} unauthorized secondary use of personal data \cite{pese2023pricar} (\textbf{T7}); location and trajectory inference attacks \cite{gazdag2023privacy} and driver re-identification from vehicular data (\textbf{T8}) \cite{gazdag2023privacy,pese2019survey}.